金融情绪分析FinBERT

 Get predictions

-With the predict function, given a piece of text, we split it into a list of sentences and then predict sentiment for each sentence.
+function, given a piece of text, we split it into a list of sentences and then predict sentiment for each sentence.
 The output is written into a dataframe.
 Predictions are represented in three different columns:

-1. logit: probabilities for each class
+: probabilities for each class -

-2. prediction: predicted label
+: predicted label -

-3. sentiment_score: sentiment score calculated as: probability of positive - probability of negative
+: sentiment score calculated as: probability of positive - probability of negative

 Below we analyze a paragraph taken out of this article from The Economist.
 For comparison purposes, we also put the sentiments predicted with TextBlob.